lysender/docker-mysql-shared/README.md

 Docker compose setup for MySQL with intention of sharing it with multiple projects.

-Note: This is meant to be used for development/testing machines only as you would likely use a bigger database setup in production like AWS RDS for example.
+Note: This is meant to be used for development/testing machines only as you would likely use a bigger database setup in production like AWS RDS.

 ## Usage